warrior-companions/wc-tools/offline/README.md

 ### Updating and Exporting Docker images

-If you find you want to export a downloaded image, you can use the [`docker save`](https://docs.docker.com/engine/reference/commandline/save/) command.
+If you find you want to save a downloaded image to a tarball, you can use the [`docker save`](https://docs.docker.com/engine/reference/commandline/save/) command.
 - Example saving the `mpepping/cyberchef` image to the `cyberchef.tar` file:
     ```
     docker save -o D:\path-to\docker-image-files\cyberchef.tar mpepping/cyberchef